-- Make sure all student absences are properly excused - Teach students respect for the law, respect for the authority of the school, and respect for others - From the earliest years, guide students to develop socially acceptable standards of behavior - Demonstrate an enthusiastic attitude by becoming involved in the student's school activities and curriculum - Review school rules with the student and discuss consequences of any violations of these rules - Initiate communication with appropriate staff regarding concerns and expectations
+- Make sure all student absences are properly excused - Teach students respect for the law, respect for the authority of the school, and respect for others - Review school rules with the student and discuss consequences of any violations of these rules - Initiate communication with appropriate staff regarding concerns and expectations

-Prohibited Student Conduct and Disciplinary Consequences
+Examples of Prohibited Student Conduct and Disciplinary Consequences

 When self-discipline fails or self-control falters, a disciplinary response is imposed to protect the rights of others and modify inappropriate behavior.
 Such a response is dependent upon several factors that include the severity of the offense, the age of the involved student(s), and each student's prior disciplinary history.
-Listed below are prohibited student behaviors along with possible disciplinary consequences.
+Listed on the pages that follow are examples of prohibited student behaviors along with possible disciplinary consequences.
 Decisions regarding the application of these consequences are within the discretion of the building administration.
 Misconduct is classified according to increasing level of severity: Level 1, Level 2, and Level 3.
 This list represents our implementation of the IUFSD Code of Conduct.
 Please refer to that document for definitions and more detailed information.